LAMcGuinness/Milestone2-/README.md

 * Learn more about cocktail making and mixology.
 * Easily find the selection of cocktails that instructions are available to make on this website.
 * Easily find the ingredients needed, instructions on making and serving selected cocktail.
+* Increase my knowledge and skill in cocktail making
 * Have links to social media to learn more about the company.
 * Link to contact information incase of any further questions or feedback.

 As a returning user I want to;
+* Easily navigate around the website.
+* Find favourite and new cocktails to make.
+* Search for cocktails
+* Find links to social media account
+* Contact the creators if I have some suggestions or queries.

 ### Design